chinenual/synergize/README.md

 ### VCE Viewer

-When you load a Voice (VCE) file or drill down to a voice from the CRT viewer, basic information about the voice is displayed.
-This essentially reproduces the information and timbre / amplitude sensitivity graphs from the original SYNHCS software.
-Detailed info about the underlying oscillator and filter configuration is not (yet) displayed.
-Text notes included in some voice .DOC files are not displayed.
+When you load a Voice (VCE) file or drill down to a voice from the CRT viewer, various information about the voice is displayed.
+This includes the basic info included in the original "DOC" files, plus screens that replicate various screens from the original SYHNCS software - including frequency and amplitude envelopes, filters, keyboard equalization and proportion curves.

 ### Returning the Synergy to normal state